SenseNet/sncom-resources/_docs/sensenet-components.md

 category: Concepts
 version: v7.0
 tags: [component, componentization, module, modularization, core, packages, client, sdk, sn7]
+description: This article is meant to help you understand the structure of our components and help you answer the first question that arises when starting to work with sensenet ECM.
 ---

 # sensenet ECM 7.0 components